 If you’re travelling from afar, the easiest way to get to Northern Ireland is to fly to Belfast International Airport (BFS).
 You can fly direct from over 70 destinations in the UK, Europe and North America.

 From the airport, take a Translink Airport Express 300 bus to the city centre.
 The journey takes 30-40 minutes, and tickets cost £8 one-way or £11.50 return.
 The Airport Express 300 runs 7 days a week with services every 15 minutes.

 You can also fly into George Belfast City Airport (BHD) from 18 destinations in the UK and Europe.
 The airport is only 5 kilometres from the city centre.

-Taking the ferry is a good option if you’re travelling from Britain and want to take your car.
-There are crossings from England and Scotland, and the high-speed ferry from Scotland takes just one hour.
-The main ferry companies operating services to Northern Ireland include:
+The ferry is a good option if you’re travelling from Britain and want to take your car.
+There are crossings from England and Scotland, with the high-speed ferry from Scotland taking just one hour.
+The main ferry companies include:

 Getting around Northern Ireland

-Getting around Northern Ireland is no bother.
-It helps when it’s so compact!
+Getting around Northern Ireland is straightforward.
 There’s a great public transport system, the roads are relatively easy to drive and it never takes too long to get from A to B.

 Driving in Northern Ireland is an easy way to get around and explore at your own pace.
-You can take your car on the ferry or hire one at an airport or town.
-The roads in Northern Ireland, particularly in more remote areas, can be narrow in places, so just be mindful of this if you don't have much experience driving narrow country roads.
+You can take your car on the ferry or hire one at the airport.
+The roads can be narrow in places, particularly in more remote areas, so be mindful of this if you don't have much experience driving on country roads.

-Translink is the main public transport operator in Northern Ireland.
-If you'll mostly be using the TransLink rail and bus networks to get around, you could benefit from buying a daily, weekly, monthly or multi-travel pass for cheaper travel rates.
+Translink is the main public transport operator in Northern Ireland If you plan on using rail and bus networks to get around, you could benefit from buying a travel pass.